Eluder-based Regret for Stochastic Contextual MDPs: Algorithm and Main Result

 \section{Algorithm and Main Result}

-We present Upper Counterfactual Confidence for Contextual Reinforcement Learning (UC$^3$RL), given in \cref{alg:UCCRL-main}.
+We present Eluder Upper Counterfactual Confidence for Contextual Reinforcement Learning (E-UC$^3$RL), given in \cref{alg:UCCRL-main}.
 At each episode $t$, the algorithm estimates the reward and dynamics using the regression oracles.
 It then constructs an optimistic CMDP using reward bonuses and plays its optimal policy.
-The reward bonuses are inspired by the notion of \emph{counterfactual confidence}, suggested by \cite{xu2020upper} for CMABs.
-The original idea was to calculate the confidence bounds using the counterfactual actions of past policies given the current context. \cite{levy2022optimism} adapted this approach to CMDPs using the minimum reachability assumption, without which, it becomes crucial to also consider counterfactual states.
+The reward bonuses are inspired by the notion of \emph{counterfactual confidence}, suggested by \citet{xu2020upper} for CMABs.
+The original idea was to calculate the confidence bounds using the counterfactual actions of past policies given the current context. \citet{levy2022optimism} adapted this approach to CMDPs using the minimum reachability assumption, without which, it becomes crucial to also consider counterfactual states.
 Notice that the states are stochastically generated by the MDP in response to the agent's played actions.
 This makes counterfactual state computation impossible without access to the true dynamics.
-Instead we consider the counterfactual probabilities of a state action pair, and estimate this quantity using the estimated dynamics.
-These probabilities are typically referred to as \emph{occupancy measures}~(\citet{zimin2013online}).
-Concretely, for any non-contextual policy $\pi$ and dynamics $P$, let $q_h(s,a | \pi, P)$ denote the probability of reaching state $s\in S$ and performing action $a\in A$ at time $h \in [H]$ of an episode generated using policy $\pi$ and dynamics $P$.
-Note that, given $\pi$ and $P$, the occupancy measure of any state-action pair can be computed efficiently, using a standard planning algorithm.
-Finally, since our bonuses are based on past context-dependent policies, we first have to compute $\pi_k(c_t;\cdot)$ for all $k \in [t-1]$, which is the purpose of our internal loop.
+Instead, we consider the counterfactual probabilities of a state-action pair and evaluate this quantity using the estimated dynamics.
+These probabilities are typically referred to as \emph{occupancy measures}~\citep{zimin2013online}.
+Concretely, for any non-contextual policy $\pi$ and dynamics $P$, let $q_h(s,a \mid \pi, P)$ denote the probability of reaching state $s\in S$ and performing action $a\in A$ at time $h \in [H]$ of an episode generated using policy $\pi$ and dynamics $P$.
+Note that, given $\pi$ and $P$, the occupancy measure of any state-action pair can be computed efficiently using a standard planning algorithm.